jayb2302/ThinkAPIc-Frontend/README.md

 ### 🚀 Admin Panel for Managing Quizzes, Topics, and Courses

 This is the **frontend** for ThinkAPIc, a platform designed to help web development students prepare for exams.
-It provides an **admin panel** where users can manage **course topics, quizzes, and study materials**.
-Built with **Vue 3 and Vite**, it integrates seamlessly with the ThinkAPIc REST API.
+It provides an **admin panel** where admin/teacher can manage **course topics, quizzes, and study materials**.
+Built with **Vue 3 and Vite**, it integrates with the ThinkAPIc REST API.

 ## 🌟 Features
 - 📌 **Quiz Management** – Create, update, and delete quizzes.